John Stone (Australian politician): Public service career

 After completing his degree at the University of Oxford, in 1954 Stone returned to Australia and joined the Treasury.
 He rose within the Treasury department to become Secretary during the period of the Fraser government.
 His signature was familiar to many older Australians for, as Secretary to the Treasury from 1979 to 1984, it appeared on the obverse side of all Australian banknotes printed during that period.

 He penned a severe critique of Fraser's economic policies, which was used against the Liberal Party once the Australian Labor Party won the 1983 federal election.
 He supported some of the Hawke-Keating government's economic reforms, although he had little time for Bob Hawke or Paul Keating personally.
 While his resignation from the Treasury did not become effective until 14 September 1984, he announced his imminent departure on 15 August 1984, just six days before the 1984–85 Budget was handed down.
 That was seen by commentators at the time as a strongly adverse comment on the government's direction.

 Despite holding what were seen by some to be neoliberal economic views, Stone initially opposed the decision in December 1983 to float the Australian dollar, and consistently deplored a consumption tax.
 In fact, after it was introduced, he repeatedly denounced the GST, and then-Treasurer Peter Costello.

 Politics

 An informal advisor to Queensland's longest-serving premier, Sir Joh Bjelke-Petersen, Stone was elected to the Australian Senate at the 1987 election representing Queensland, as a member of the pro-Bjelke-Petersen National Party.
 John Howard, Liberal Party leader at the time, appointed Stone as the Opposition finance spokesman.

 Following the release of the Coalition's One Australia immigration policy in 1988, Stone said: "Asian immigration has to be slowed.
 It's no use dancing around the bushes."
+Following pressure from Howard, National leader Ian Sinclair sacked Stone from the shadow ministry for making those comments, "with regret".
+This was seen by many in his party as a capitulation to the Liberals.

 In 1990, Stone left the Senate and contested the House of Representatives seat of Fairfax, his Senate place being taken by Bill O'Chee.
 Unsuccessful in his attempt to win Fairfax, he abandoned parliamentary life but remained very much in the public eye.